officialyenum/battlestar21/README.md

 ### Limitations
 -   Authentication is not implemented
--   Battle History is not implemented
+-   Battle History is not Recorded
 -   Testing is not implemented
 -   Documentation is not implemented